-For maths channels (section 4.3.11), the following jobs are available to applicable functions:
+If Maths channels (section 4.3.11) are enabled, the following jobs become available to applicable functions:

-Reset Sets the selected maths channel value to zero.
-Disable Stops historical functions such as Fvalue, Stopwatch and Rolling Average from accumulating further values.
+Reset Disable Sets the selected maths channel value to zero.
+Stops historical functions such as Fvalue, Stopwatch and Rolling Average from accu- mulating further values.
 When the function is subsequently re-enabled, the function re-starts from its pre-disabled value.
 'Disable' has no effect on other functions.
 Switch to B Causes the relevant maths channel to copy source B instead of its normal source A - see section 4.3.11 for further details.
-This function is not related to the 'A/B Switching' maths function.
-Trigger Used to initiate a 'Sample and hold' or AMS2750-related function - see section 4.3.11 for further details.
+Trigger Used to initiate a 'Sample and hold' function - see section 4.3.11 for further details.
+Job Number 1 Category Math Action Reset a.
+For each recorder, set up one input channel as